 Aflex Metal Expansion joint installation instructions

 - Verify that the expansion joint is in good condition and free from any damage.
-In particular, this means checking the bellows element itself, the hardware and shipping bars.
-Sometimes the hardware or shipping bars will be taking a preset load, and transit damage could mean the length of the joint has changed.
-Please notify your supplier immediately if shipping damage is apparent.
+This means checking the bellows element itself, the hardware and shipping bars.
+Sometimes the hardware or shipping bars will be taking a pre-set load, and transit damage could mean the length of the joint has changed.
+Please notify us immediately if shipping damage is apparent.
 Any attempt to rectify damage without consultation with the manufacturer will void warranty.

 - Ensure that shipping bars (where fitted) are not removed prior to installation.
 If a shipping bar is causing an installation problem, contact us for advice.

 - Ensure the gap in the pipe work where the expansion joint is to be installed is the correct size.
 The pipe work must be made to fit the length and alignment of the joint (unless otherwise specified in the datasheet).

 - Always use lifting lugs where provided, or otherwise lift from the hardware parts of the expansion joint.
 Do not support the weight of the expansion joint from the bellows element itself or from the shipping bars – this can cause damage which will void warranty.

 - Ensure that expansion joints fitted with flow liners are installed in the correct orientation.
 Flow direction is indicated on the shipping bar stickers.

 - Ensure any mating flanges are correctly and accurately aligned.
 Expansion joints subjected to torsion stresses will fail prematurely, and failure due to torsion is not covered by our warranty.

 - Once the expansion joint is installed, (whether by bolting or welding) removed the shipping bars.
 Shipping bars are not designed to restrain pressure thrust and must be removed before site hydro-testing or system pressurisation.